George L. Wade: Early life, education, and businessman

 The eldest son of Isaac Newton Wade and his wife Nannie Wade (née Brian), George Leonard Wade was born on May 22, 1872, in Tuscola, Illinois.
 He had two younger brothers, Thomas Brian and Fred Alonzo Wade.
 His father worked variously as a traveling salesman, school teacher, and school superintendent.

-The Wade family resided in Champaign, Illinois during George's growing up years, and he graduated from Champaign Central High School.
+The Wade family resided in Champaign, Illinois during George's growing up years, and he graduated from Champaign High School.
 In his childhood he had a strong interest in mechanical machinery and electricity, and at the age of 8 was involved in the installing of electrical lighting at the first store in Champaign to use electricity, Welshley's Shop.
 Seven years later he joined the staff of the Western Electric Company and was responsible for installing the first electrical wiring at Cincinnati City Hall among other high profile projects.

 Wade studied at the University of Illinois, and afterwards was involved in a variety of business ventures.
 He found success buying electric power plants that were mechanically out of date or in disrepair, and then working to fix and upgrade their infrastructure.
 He bought several Pullman Cars which he then leased to land agents in Missouri and Texas for a profit.
 These various business ventures were interspersed with his work as an entertainer and race car manufacturer.